NordicSemiconductor/nRF-Sniffer-for-802.15.4/README.md

     - Key: `ab:cd:ef:01:23:45:67:89:00:00:00:00:00:00:00:00`, Byte Order: Normal, Label: Nordic Examples

 ## Out-Of-Band meta-data
 The sniffer can provide additional information.
 For every packet, you can display channel, RSSI and LQI.
-The format used for this is configurable in the Interface Options dialog (the gear icon next to the 'nRF 802.15.4 sniffer').
+The format used for this is configurable in the Interface Options dialog (the gear icon next to the 'nRF Sniffer for 802.15.4').
 Depending on the Wireshark version this can be configured in two ways:

 1. For Wireshark 3.0 and later: Select "IEEE 802.15.4 TAP".
 2. For Wireshark 2.4 and 2.6: Install a custom Lua dissector and select "Custom Lua dissector".